Master Django Performance

 I have over ten years of experience working with Django and relational databases.
 That experience spans DevOps, application development, and platform engineering.

-I've worked on ecommerce sites, mobile APIs, comic book readers, particle simulation systems, learning and volunteering apps, and Databases as a Service.
-Today I'm a Software Engineer at Redis Labs.
+I've worked on ecommerce sites, mobile APIs, comic book readers, particle simulation systems, learning apps, workflow engines, and Databases as a Service.
+Today I'm a Lead Staff Software Engineer at Prefect.

 The constant across all of these domains?
 Databases and application performance are always intertwined!
 Time and again, I've applied the knowledge from this book to solve performance problems in Django applications by focusing my attention on profiling, indexes, and querying techniques.